WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Rejected

-Hamburger menu with workflows buried two or three levels deep.
+A hamburger menu with workflows two or three levels deep.

 The Outcome